Know more about Diabetes!

 Diabetes is fast becoming very common in society and is very frequently heard of.
 There is always someone you know that is suffering from this condition.
 The main reason behind acquiring diabetes is genetic but environmental factors can also play a big role.

-And these are overeating, unhealthy eating habits and low activity level which leads to obesity and ultimately to diabetes.
-In the Gulf around 20%* of adults suffer from Diabetes and the problem is on the rise.
+Overeating, unhealthy eating habits and low activity level lead to obesity and ultimately to diabetes.

 What are its types?